The Sound and the Fury: Post-war southern identity

+Jason's portion of the novel makes this economic aspect explicit - he has spent 18 years upset over the sale of Compson pastures to send Quentin to Harvard, what Godden calls "northern credit in the form of status," and at his northern bank job opportunity being rescinded after Herbert divorced Caddy.
+Hanson reads Jason's fixation on money as a reflection of the South’s socioeconomic "pressure to change along Northern lines."
+Jason clings to the memory of the Compsons as a wealthy plantation family to deal with the humiliation of economic struggles in the face of a more prosperous north, depicted by the travelling show, the loss of patriarchal control over the women in his house, and the position of black townsfolk, including the Compson's servants, following the Reconstruction era.
+His attempts to reclaim control and reassert the Compson's old Southern identity – by unsuccessfully gambling on the stock market with Caddy's money or flouting work to stalk Quentin – are what directly lead him to lose his job and savings.

+Hempstead argues that Caddy's rejection of Compson values and eventual departure is what allows her to be the only Compson sibling successfully able to carve out a new identity and continue her lineage through Quentin.
+There is, however, tension in this reading against Caddy's loss of her daughter and Faulkner explicitly describing her as "doomed" in the appendix.

 Reception

 Upon publication the influential critic Clifton Fadiman dismissed the novel, arguing in The Nation that "the theme and the characters are trivial, unworthy of the enormous and complex craftsmanship expended on them."
 But The Sound and the Fury ultimately went on to achieve a prominent place among the greatest of American novels, playing a role in William Faulkner's receiving the 1949 Nobel Prize in Literature.

 It is nearly unanimously considered a masterpiece by literary critics and scholars, but its unconventional narrative style frequently alienates new readers.
 Although the vocabulary is generally basic, the stream-of-consciousness technique, which attempts to transcribe the thoughts of the narrators directly, with frequent switches in time and setting and with loose sentence structure and grammar, has made it a quintessentially difficult modernist work.